Caretaker accused of stealing $100K worth of jewelry from elderly couple in Coral Gables

 Francisco Castillo Lumbi appeared in bond court Wednesday after being charged with grand theft and exploitation of the elderly.

-Officials said he stole $100,000 worth of jewelry from the couple he was paid to be a caretaker for.
+Officials said Lumbi, 36, stole $100,000 worth of jewelry from the couple he was paid to be a caretaker for.

+Lumbi was hired as a live-in caretaker for a couple in their 80s, and at some point after he was hired, the elderly victims noticed large amounts of their jewelry missing from their home in the Old Cutler Bay gated community.

+That’s when they became suspicious of Lumbi and put hidden cameras their bedroom, and that’s when they caught the him in the act.

-He was also given a stay away order for the victims and their families.
+He was also given a stay away order from the victims and their families.

 Lumbi is now in Immigration and Customs Enforcement custody on unrelated immigration charges.